venkateshbellale/todo-cli/readme.md

-# A Simple Todo list with cli :sparkels:
+# A Simple Todo list with cli :sparkles:

 ### How to use it ?